2016–17 EBU Player of the Year Championship

 The 2016–17 EBU Player of the Year Championship was the competition's third season.
 Points were accumulated over the EBU's ten most prestigious events from 1 October 2016 to 30 September 2017.
 Alexander Allfrey and Andrew Robson won for the second successive year, becoming the first players to win the title more than once.

-List of Competitions
+List of competitions

-Summary of Results
+Results

 This list displays the top ten players (including ties); 126 players received points.
 Winners of each event are highlighted in bold.